 When compiling file2.c a resolver is emitted for func1 due to the presence of its default definition.
 GCC does not currently support multiversioning for this example as it only generates a resolver when a function is called.

-Static resolution with GCC
+Static resolution of calls

 Back